ryouze/wa_color/docs/README.md

 * parses, detects and replaces any broken files (including config)
 * sends a list of changes via e-mail in a human-readable format
 * fetches the latest win10 chrome header from the [web](https://www.whatismybrowser.com/guides/the-latest-user-agent/) to camouflage itself
-* loads content on-demand to slightly improve performance
 * keeps JSON files in RAM to prevent unnecessary reads from disk
 * has extensive logging and type hinting built-in
 * auto-retries after network error
-* can recreate the current and previous lesson plan as two HTML tables for easy comparison (via '--html' arg)
+* can recreate the current and previous lesson plan as two HTML tables for visual comparison

 ---